 When buying used, be sure to shop and compare carefully.
 Get a guarantee from a used car or have a reliable mechanic check the condition on a private purchase.

 Veterans are honored for their service every November 11.
-Special deals are available to active and retired military and retailers also offer some deals to the general buying public:
+Veterans Day free meals and shopping discounts are available to active and retired military and retailers also offer some deals to the general buying public.

 Electronics, laptops, and gaming systems

 November is the best month of the year for almost any technology purchase from smartphones and digital cameras, to laptop computers, smart home devices and wearables, game consoles, video games, DVDs and CDs.
 But wait until Black Friday, Cyber Monday, or later.

 In most cases, you save the most by buying the outgoing model, or at least a model without extra features you won’t use.
 For example, I’m in the market for a new TV, but plan to wait until after Black Friday.
 In prior years, I’ve found a better selection on a range of models after Black Friday and leading up to Christmas.

 You might also like: